10 Best Aluminum Skillets

 Reliability Signals in Listings

 High review counts combined with consistently high average ratings usually indicate a product that has survived real-world use.
-Pay attention to the “bought in past month” figures when available; strong ongoing sales suggest the manufacturer has maintained quality over time.
-Be cautious of listings with perfect five-star ratings but only a handful of reviews.
-Those may be too new to trust.
-Read the negative reviews specifically for mentions of warping, coating failure, or loose handles.
-If the same complaint appears repeatedly across months, it is likely a design issue rather than a shipping accident.
+Pay attention to recent purchase velocity when available; strong ongoing sales suggest the manufacturer has maintained quality control.
+Be cautious of perfect five-star averages built on only a handful of reviews; those may be too new to trust.
+Read the negative reviews specifically for repeated mentions of warping, coating failure, or loose handles.
+If the same complaint appears across multiple months, it points to a design issue rather than a shipping accident.

 How to Compare Reviews Effectively